jakeybob/abm-dsap/config/README.md

 `julia srvr.jl &`

-then, on a Julia REPL (on the remote server) start the HTTP server...
+then, on a Julia command line (on the remote server) start the HTTP server...

 ```Julia
 using JuliaWebAPI   #Load package